Variational Umbrella Seeding for Calculating Nucleation Barriers: Results and Discussion

 In \Cref{fig:tip4p}, we show our results for TIP4P/ICE.
 In \Cref{fig:tip4p}A, we visualize a crystal nucleus of size $n\approx 240$, where we can see clearly its hexagonal structure.
 In \Cref{fig:tip4p}B, we show the nucleation barrier $\Delta G(n)$ as a function of nucleus size $n$ for $T=\SI{230}{\kelvin}$.
-The blue line is the aCNT fit of the nucleation barrier.
-We find a barrier height of $50.4~k_B T$ with a statistical error of around $6 ~k_B T$.
+The blue line is the aCNT fit of the nucleation barrier. \replace{W}{Most importantly, w}e find a barrier height of $50.4~k_B T$ with a statistical error of around $6 ~k_B T$.
 Previous Metadynamics simulations\cite{niu2019temperature} found a barrier height of $52.8~k_B T$ with a similar statistical error of around $6~k_B T$.
-Therefore, we conclude that our Variational Umbrella Seeding result agrees well with the Metadynamics simulations.
+Therefore, we conclude that our Variational Umbrella Seeding result \replace{}{for the barrier height} agrees well with the Metadynamics simulations.

 In \Cref{fig:tip4p}C, we compare the nucleation rate $J$ of TIP4P/ICE as a function of supercooling, obtained with Seeding \cite{espinosa2016time}, Metadynamics \cite{niu2019temperature}, Lattice Mold \cite{sanchez2022homogeneous,tejedormold}, and our Variational Umbrella Seeding.
 To compute the nucleation rate from our nucleation barrier, we use the same kinetic prefactor of $J_0 = 10^{37} m^{-3} s^{-1}$ as was used in previous Seeding simulations.\cite{espinosa2014homogeneous} Seeding has an uncertainty of around 5 orders of magnitude represented by the red shaded region.
 We observe that our result for the nucleation rate with Variational Umbrella Seeding (blue dot) agrees very well with previous results from Metadynamics \cite{niu2019temperature} and Lattice Mold \cite{sanchez2022homogeneous} simulations.